 I study the intellectual history of European empires from the early modern period to decolonization, with a particular focus on the British and French empires in the nineteenth and early twentieth centuries.
 My work aims, first, to explore ideas that nationalist framings have obscured; and, second, to reflect on the legacy of those ideas in relation to contemporary structural inequalities.

-The nineteenth century witnessed the unprecedented expansion of Christianity, as Protestant missionaries--bolstered by the wealth of expanding colonial and settler colonial empires--set out to convert indigenous people.
+The nineteenth century witnessed the unprecedented expansion of Christianity, as Protestant missionaries, bolstered by the wealth of expanding colonial and settler colonial empires, set out to convert indigenous people.
 Conversion was not, however, a one-way process.
-My dissertation draws extensively on published and archival material from research that I carried out in Cambridge, Canberra, London, Melbourne, Oxford, Paris, and Sydney, to show how the indigenous religions practiced on the frontiers of the nineteenth-century British, U.S., French and German empires confronted missionaries with a range of ideas that they could not accommodate within a Christian conceptual framework.
-I then show how these ideas circulated in vernacular biblical translations, ethnographies, and in letters missionaries exchanged with social scientists in Europe.
-Weaving together the histories of colonialism, religion, anthropology, sociology, and philosophy, my dissertation argues that this profound and widespread challenge to Christianity helped to inspire early twentieth-century European scholars, including Emile Durkheim, Marcel Mauss, and Claude Lévi-Strauss, to rethink their understanding of social life.
+My dissertation draws extensively on published and archival material from research that I carried out in Cambridge, Canberra, London, Melbourne, Oxford, Paris, and Sydney, to show how indigenous knowledge confronted missionaries with a range of ideas that they could not accommodate within a Christian conceptual framework.
+I then show how these ideas circulated in vernacular biblical translations, ethnographies, through museum artifacts, and in letters missionaries exchanged with social scientists in Europe.
+Weaving together the histories of colonialism, religion, anthropology, sociology, and philosophy, my dissertation argues that this profound and widespread challenge to Christianity led early twentieth-century European scholars, including Emile Durkheim, Marcel Mauss, and Claude Lévi-Strauss, to rethink their understanding of social life.

 More broadly, my research interests and publications span topics in modern French and British history, anti-colonial and postcolonial thought, liberalism and secularism, and the history of anthropology and the social sciences.Recently